Kerbside Clean Up

 There are community groups who may assist with the collection of items in good condition that they can re-sell or re-use.
 Some examples are:

-There are private companies, like skip bin contractors, listed in the Yellow Pages and on Google, which can assist with taking away hard rubbish items and garden waste.
-Fees will apply.
+There are private companies, like skip bin contractors, listed in the Yellow Pages and on Google, which can assist with taking away hard rubbish and garden waste.
+Fees may apply.

 Can I put my old TV out?